fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 Projects that are officially abandoned by the maintainers or with no signs of life on their code repo or any other official channels for more than a year.
 Listed on this watchlist just in case anyone doesn't realize they're dead, and thinks we just didn't know about them.
 Also in case a project is orphaned, then reactivated by a new developer.

-* :heavy_multiplication_x: [Acorde](https://github.com/polymerwitch/Acorde) - federated social music platform.
+* [Acorde](https://github.com/polymerwitch/Acorde) - federated social music platform.
 Almost a year has passed since the initial commit.

-* :heavy_multiplication_x: [CloutStream](https://web.archive.org/web/20180808152307/http://cloutstream.com/) - proposed as a federated replacement for LinkedIn.
+* [CloutStream](https://web.archive.org/web/20180808152307/http://cloutstream.com/) - proposed as a federated replacement for LinkedIn.
 Original Mastodon.social account appears to have been removed ([copy on Pinafore]( https://pinafore.social/accounts/25168)), all the links projects tools appear to be down.

-* :heavy_multiplication_x: [Fontina](https://github.com/beta-phenylethylamine/fontina) - proposed as a photo-sharing social media network.
+* [Fontina](https://github.com/beta-phenylethylamine/fontina) - proposed as a photo-sharing social media network.
 GH repo has gone read-only, and now says "dead project".

-* :heavy_multiplication_x: [MediaGoblin](https://issues.mediagoblin.org/ticket/5503) - streaming of any and all media files.
+* [MediaGoblin](https://issues.mediagoblin.org/ticket/5503) - streaming of any and all media files.
 Currently in "[unofficial retirement](https://news.ycombinator.com/item?id=19779594)".

-* :heavy_multiplication_x: [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intended to federate with AP.
+* [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intended to federate with AP.
 No commits since April 2018.
 No reply on issue about AP compatibility testing from May 8.
 Homepage now a spam site.

-* :heavy_multiplication_x: [Osada](https://framagit.org/zot/osada) - Osada was a full featured social network application running under the ActivityPub protocol.
+* [Osada](https://framagit.org/zot/osada) - Osada was a full featured social network application running under the ActivityPub protocol.
 It also communicated with and inter-operated with servers on the Zot6 network.
 Abandoned by the developers in March 2019.

-* :heavy_multiplication_x: [Pylodon](https://github.com/rowanlupton/pylodon) - Flask-based (Python) ActivityPub server , [source code also on GitLab](https://gitlab.com/rowanlupton/pylodon), no updates on either repo for about a year, nor on their Smilodon client app.
+* [Pylodon](https://github.com/rowanlupton/pylodon) - Flask-based (Python) ActivityPub server , [source code also on GitLab](https://gitlab.com/rowanlupton/pylodon), no updates on either repo for about a year, nor on their Smilodon client app.

-* :heavy_multiplication_x: [Quit.im](https://quit.im) - this was a photo-sharing web client for a GNU social server, rather than a completely separate app.
+* [Quit.im](https://quit.im) - this was a photo-sharing web client for a GNU social server, rather than a completely separate app.
 It would become an AP implementation when the AP plug-in for GS is done, but it's been obsoleted by the release of PixelFed.

-* :heavy_multiplication_x: :heavy_check_mark: [Smilodon](https://gitlab.com/tuxcrafting/smilodon) - abandoned by developer "I'm now [working on Sminos](https://gitlab.com/tuxcrafting/sminos/issues/1) and so this will probably be 100% abandoned.
+* :heavy_check_mark: [Smilodon](https://gitlab.com/tuxcrafting/smilodon) - abandoned by developer "I'm now [working on Sminos](https://gitlab.com/tuxcrafting/sminos/issues/1) and so this will probably be 100% abandoned.
 There's not much to salvage, its code is cancer."

 ## Sources